 An area very popular with certified divers.

-You are able to do a second dive here at Hastings Reef.
+For an additional fee you may try a second dive here at Hastings Reef.

 The confidence gained on the first dive enables you to tackle this reef.

-It should not be missed.
+This opportunity should not be missed.